mehulagg/gitlab/doc/install/openshift_and_gitlab/index.md

 ## Conclusion

-By now, you should have an understanding of the basic OpenShift Origin concepts and a sense of how things work using the web console or the CLI.
+You should now have an understanding of the basic OpenShift Origin concepts, and a sense of how things work using the web console or the CLI.

-GitLab was hard to install in previous versions of OpenShift, but now that belongs to the past.
-Upload a template, create a project, add an application and you are done.
-You are ready to log in to your new GitLab instance.
+Upload a template, create a project, add an application, and you're done.
+You're ready to sign in to your new GitLab instance.

-And remember that in this tutorial we just scratched the surface of what Origin is capable of.
-As always, you can refer to the detailed [documentation](https://docs.okd.io) to learn more about deploying your own OpenShift PaaS and managing your applications with the ease of containers.
+Remember that this tutorial doesn't address all that Origin is capable of.
+As always, refer to the detailed [documentation](https://docs.okd.io) to learn more about deploying your own OpenShift PaaS and managing your applications with containers.